bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 First In, First Out (FIFO)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The oldest outputs are the most reliable, as the longer it’s been since they were received, the more blocks would need to be modified to double spend them.
 However, after just a few blocks, a point of rapidly diminishing returns is reached.
-The `original Bitcoin paper <https://bitcoin.org/en/bitcoin-paper>`__ predicts the chance of an attacker being able to modify old blocks, assuming the attacker has 30% of the total `network <../devguide/p2p_network.html>`__ hashing power:
+The `original Bitcoin paper <https://bitcoin.org/en/bitcoin-paper>`__ predicts the chance of an attacker being able to modify old blocks, assuming the attacker has 30% of the total |network| hashing power:

 ====== =================================
 Blocks Chance of successful modification